 IranPoll is proud of providing the most accurate prediction of the outcome of Iran’s May 2017 presidential election.
-Our prediction from May 16, 2017 (3 days before the election), was published by The Economist about 20 hours before the initial official results were declared.
+Our prediction from May 16, 2017 (3 days before the election), was published by The Economist in an interview with Dr. Amir Farmanesh CEO of People Analytics (IranPoll) about 20 hours before the initial official results were declared.

 On May 20, 2017, Iran's Ministry of Interior officially declared that Rouhani had won 57% and Raisi had won 38% of the cast ballots.
 Our prediction was less than 2 percentage points away from the officially declared results.

 IranPoll is now releasing further polling results from the poll conducted on May 16, 2017 prior the Iranian presidential election.
 The study is based on a telephone poll among a representative sample of 1,007 Iranians.
 The margin of error is about +/- 3.09%.

 Questions in this survey include:

 Q1.
 Please say the degree to which you have a favorable or an unfavorable view of: